mhayes2772/PACER-Updates/README.md

 4. Run the script: `py pacer.py daily` or `py pacer.py weekly`
 	- Daily will search for new cases in the current and last business day
 	- Weekly will search for cases in the last 5 business
-5. Use OS scheduler application such as Windows Task Scheduler or LaunchControl to run the script at a set time each day/week/etc.
+5. Use an OS-based scheduler application such as Windows Task Scheduler or LaunchControl to run the script at a set time each day, week, etc.
 ## Setup (AWS Lambda)
 1. Create an S3 Bucket to hold `history.csv`
 2. Create an IAM Role for your pacer function